aptos-foundation/AIPs/aips/aip-61.md

 Second, the MPC is superfluous since users can be authenticated directly to the validators via OIDC (as argued in this AIP) or via passkeys (as argued [above](#passkeys)).

-Put differently, **OIDB accounts sidestep the need for a complex MPC signing service** (which can be tricky to implement securely and robustly) by directly authenticating users via OIDC.
-At the same time OIDB accounts are as secure as MPC-based accounts, since they both bootstrap security from OIDC.
+Put differently, **keyless accounts sidestep the need for a complex MPC signing service** (which can be tricky to implement securely and robustly) by directly authenticating users via OIDC.
+At the same time, keyless accounts are as secure as MPC-based accounts, since they both bootstrap security from OIDC.

-Nonetheless, OIDB accounts still rely on a distributed pepper service and a ZK proving service (see [the appendix](#appendix)).
+Nonetheless, keyless accounts still rely on a distributed pepper service and a ZK proving service (see [the appendix](#appendix)).
 However:

 - The proving service is needed only for performance when computing ZKPs in the browser or on phones and stands to be removed in the future when the ZKP system is optimized.
 - The pepper service, unlike the MPC service, is not sensitive for security: an attacker who fully compromises it cannot steal users accounts; not without also having compromised the users’ OIDC accounts.